Eric Weil, the designer, is wearing a blue t-shirt and black paint-stained pants standing next to a large, black-framed mirror on a white wall.

 About me

 When I started my design practice 20 years ago in Brooklyn, New York, I based it on a set of aesthetic and functional principles: simplicity, beauty, geometry, mobility, durability, and adaptability.
-From this came the Rollerboy--it has gone through many iterations and adaptations and remains one of the most popular pieces that we make to this day.
 Many designs have followed under these guidelines; imagining and then constructing functional objects that find a place between architecture and sculpture motivates me.
-My goal is to build beautiful pieces while pushing the conventional boundaries and expectations of certain materials and fabrication techniques, and to create furniture that can find a dynamic place in our lives.